 10) You are ready to INSTALL; this is your final confirmation before files start being copied; click >>INSTALL>> to begin

 11) Once the installation is complete (after the main files are copied), you will see a message about setting and configuring IIS.
-The application should be set up as an ASP.Net v4 application (previous to 2013 it was a .Net v2 application).
+The application should be set up as an .NET 4 application.
+For Windows Server 2016 and later, the default application pool is generally .Net 4.

 NOTE: The ADMIN interface/the jnAdmin

 folder (which has all the ASP pages for creating/editing reports and users) is not protected

 by default.
 There is some basic protection available by setting a web portal administrator password in the web.config file (AdminPassword).
 It times out after 30 minutes (and you can configure that).
 If you want a more secure administrator interface, you will want to create some kind of Windows authentication protection for those pages or only allow them to be run internally (or not available via the external internet).
 This external article gives a good overview of setting the authentication in IIS7: